teejad/teejad/README.md

 - 👀 I’m interested in Software development and Quality Assurance
 - 🌱 I'm experienced in Javescript , HTML , CSS , Python and SQL, Nodejs and Reactjs.
 And I have experince in testing Web application and mobile app using
 Cypress, Appium, Playwright and Postman.
-- 💞️ I’m looking to collaborate on building websites , apps
 - 📫 Email me at tianaabati@gmail.com

 <!---